miria/LEDStripController/README.md

 LEDStripController
 ==================

 This is the code for a simple LED strip controller.
 It uses an Arduino-based microcontroller that can change both the brightness and color of LED strips.
+The build instructions are here: http://blog.grunick.com/diy-led-strip-controller/

 Parts list: